motatoes/vagrant-puppet-django/README.md

 # Contribution

 - Submit an issue if you face problems settings up the environment of if you have a feature request
+-
+# TODO

+[] During provisioning create a postgres database called ${username} and grant the user ${username} all permissions to this database
+[] Make the puppet manifest modular by create a module for each component and 'including'